 “Thank God, for a minute I thought you were going to tell us you’re defecting to Kanu,” Biggy Tembo blurted followed by laughter and applause from the others.
-Most greeted the news with a mixture of surprise, relief and casual “so what” shrugs.
+Many embraced the news with a mixture of surprise, relief and casual “so what” shrugs.

-“I thought he was going to say he is HIV,” Ayo whispered to me.
+“I was afraid he was going to say he is HIV positive,” Ayo whispered.

 “Wow, I had no idea,” Aseela said to no one in particular in a shameless attempt at surprise.
 Biggy came over and wrapped her in a bear hug.

 “Thank you, young lady, you got the son of a bitch to open up,” Ayo said to Judy with tears in her eyes.
-She stepped back in sudden embarrassment.
+She stepped back in sudden embarrassment and sniffed.

-“Damn, I never thought I’d see the day,” Ojua Kali Man said humorously but there was no hiding the enormous relief at no longer having to bear the burden of hiding Mawazo’s source of anguish.
-He and Mawazo were now best of friends.
+“Damn, I never thought I’d see the day,” Ojua Kali Man said humorously, but there was no hiding the enormous relief at no longer having to bear the burden of hiding Mawazo’s source of anguish.
+He and Mawazo were now the best of friends.

 I was struck by the effect of Mawazo’s pronouncement.
 I hadn’t expected it, but like a stone dropped in a pond, the effect rippled through the lives of those he touched.

 “I’m very disappointed in you Mark Pascal Omondi, my love, I wasted six years waiting.
 Just waiting.
 For what?
 This moment?”
-There was a silence at her remark until she broke into a girlish sob.
+There was silence at her remark, until she broke into a girlish sob.
 Mawazo hunched his shoulders in a vain attempt to hide his acute blush.
 There would be no end to the ribbing from her for a while.
-Naomi reached up and gave Mawazo a kiss on the lips
+She reached up and gave Mawazo a kiss on the lips

-“Or else she’ll saute you in ogira with obuolo mushrooms,” Aseela added half-jokingly.
+“Or else she’ll saute you in ogira with obuolo mushrooms,” Aseela added half-jokingly, and Ayo laughed heartily.

-Many young women as we expected, sat in icy silence or left quickly from the celebration.
+Many young women, as we expected, sat in icy silence or took off quickly from the celebration.
 I suspected there would be a few threats on his life tomorrow from jilted lovers.
 One of them was an older woman who stared at Mawazo and the group around him with visible disgust.
 She managed the Kondele building where Dasarille Grill was housed; the club where Academy performed.
-She shot Mawazo a dirty look.
 Mawazo had lived with her for many months during the dry spells when music income was short.
-The woman used to take advantage of his off balance state and was always telling people she was his wife.
-She continued to feed Mawazo with a dirty look.
+The woman used to take advantage of his off-balance state, telling people she was his wife.
+She fed Mawazo with a look of death.
 This was all happening too fast, I thought.

 “Great idea, Omosh,” Aseela leered.
-“I, for one would love to have you in my bed for a night of goodbye-to-the-singledom-club before you tie the knot.
+“I, for one, would love to have you in my bed for a night of goodbye-to-the-singledom-club before you tie the knot.
 It’s allowed.”
-Mawazo looked very uncomfortable with the banter.
+Mawazo was uncomfortable with the banter.
 He had never been used to the way Aseela always came on boldly for his pants.
 She certainly had the personality for it and was more sociable than he was, Ayo mused.
-Ojua Kali Man cleared his throat and nodded; it was already decided.
-Everyone clinked bottles in a toast to Mawazo.
-A lively and sometimes bawdy discussion of what Mawazo’s new duties would be ensued among the gang.
+Everyone clinked bottles in a toast to Mawazo’s marriage and future.
+A lively and sometimes bawdy discussion of what Mawazo’s new duties will be have ensued among the gang.

+Ayo was speaking to me as we danced.
 “So now you are not educating his boy?”
-Ayo was saying to me as we danced.
 I frowned, having missed the conversation.

-“Ei, give me a break,” I patted her on the ass.
-“You all know how I feel about KSK,” I explained and Ayo nodded out of politeness.
+“Ei yawa!
+Give me a break,” I patted her on the ass.
+“You all know how I feel about KSK,” I explained, and Ayo nodded out of politeness.

 “If you were me, what would you do?”
 I punned further, returning the smack to Ayo.

-The song ended and we returned to our tables.
-Naomi emerged from the back of hall and joined us as we sat sipping our beers and talking quietly.
+The song ended, and we returned to our tables.
+Naomi emerged from the shadows and joined us as we sat sipping our beers and talking.
 Hard cavacha played out in the background on the stage; it was now Poposso on the lead vocals accompanied by Mawazo and Okach Biggy on ‘Sigana Mar Anyango’ giving the dark room the feeling of speak-easy.

-“The place looks good, thanks,” she said as she swept the floor with smooth moves.
+“Dance with me with respect as if I’m a married woman,” she said as she swept the floor with smooth moves.
 She held onto my hand while she waltzed around and floated about.
-I did rapid footwork, rotated her, tossed her around drew her back, threw her off and drove her back to me.
+I did rapid footwork, rotated her, tossed her around, drew her back, threw her off, and drove her back to me.